|Electricity:||Loup Public Power District (402) 564-3171 or (888) 564-3171|

 The Fullerton Public Library, located at 903 Broadway Street, contains 14,000 volumes and has an average annual circulation of 15,860.
 Library activities include a summer reading program, preschool story hour, guest speakers, and pajama party.
 The library provides interlibrary loan service, DVD checkout, six computers with internet access and wireless internet also available.
 For further information, please contact (308) 536-2382.

 The Fullerton Public Schools District in Nance County covers 192.9 square miles.
 This Class 3, Type K-12 district is accredited by the Nebraska Department of Education and the North Central Association.
+Fullerton Public Schools was also ranked #1 in the District in Reading, Writing and Mathematics in the last State testing cycle.

 The public elementary school, built in 1994, has a maximum capacity of 300.
 The public junior-senior high school, built in 1923, has a maximum capacity of 300.